In this article

 Material: Enameled cast iron | Size: .5–13.25 quarts | Weight: 12 pounds, 8 ounces

-O’Brady also points out the comfortable grip.
-“No matter what I’m handing it with — dish towels, a silicone mitt, a regular mitt — it has good, sturdy, wide, thick handles that hold well,” she says.
-In addition, the lids are made with concentric dimples on the bottoms, a characteristic that is meant to promote even condensation and drippage as steam builds inside of your pot.
-Both Wyatt and Meherwan Irani, owner of Chai Pani in Asheville, North Carolina, and founder of Spicewalla, say this actually makes a difference.
+She also points out the comfortable grip.
+“No matter what I’m handing it with — dish towels, a silicone mitt, a regular mitt — it has good sturdy, wide, thick handles that hold well,” she says.
+I personally lift mine with ease, move it around the stove, and take it in and out of the oven; it’s sturdy but not cumbersome.
+The lid fits tight and secure, and in addition has concentric dimples on the bottom, a characteristic that is meant to promote even condensation and drippage as steam builds inside of your pot.
+Both Wyatt and Meherewan Irani, owner of Chai Pani in Asheville, North Carolina, and founder of Spicewalla, say this actually makes a difference.
 “When it’s in the oven for a long time, the Staub seems to keep meat particularly tender and prevents it from drying out in any spot,” Irani says.

 Best classic Dutch oven